bbalog87/build_nextstrain/README.md

 # build_nextstrain
 Nextstrain Analysis Automation Script.
-This  wrapper Python script is developed to automate as much possible  the analysis step  of RNA virus sequences using Nextstrain.
+This  wrapper Python script is developed to automate the analysis steps of RNA virus sequences as much as possible using Nextstrain.